launchport/helix-flare/README.md

 # helix-flare

-`helix-flare` helps you build GraphQL services on [Cloudflare Workers®](https://workers.cloudflare.com/) using [`graphql-helix`](https://github.com/contrawork/graphql-helix).
+`helix-flare` helps you build GraphQL services on [Cloudflare Workers®](https://workers.cloudflare.com/) in an instant.

+With help of the great library [`graphql-helix`](https://github.com/contrawork/graphql-helix) this is made possible.

 ## Features

-- Build GraphQL server on Cloudflare Workers
+- Build GraphQL server on Cloudflare Workers in seconds
-- Delegate execution to Durable Objects (Workers act merely a proxy in this instance)
+- Delegate execution to [Durable Objects](https://developers.cloudflare.com/workers/runtime-apis/durable-objects).
+Workers will only act as a proxy in this instance
-- Add middlewares
+- Add middlewares and context
-- Subscriptions with SSE
+- Live subscriptions (over SSE)

-## Upcoming features
+## Upcoming

-- Combine multiple worker to one endpoint
+- Combine multiple worker to one endpoint (stitch)

 ## Installation